shader-slang/slangpy/README.md

 #rays.grad-> buffer of Ray.Differentials
 ```

-Question: Would we need to support _outputs_ having grads, i.e. if this was part of a larger backwards propagation chain?
+While _outputs_ would by default have a gradient of 1, specification of its gradient will also be supported, to allow a kernel function to part of a larger back-propagation operation.

 ## Tensors / AOS / SOA